PetropoulakisPanagiotis/parallel-convolution/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
-# Parallel Convolution
+# Parallel Convolution with random image

-Program generates random image and then perform convolution with a given filter(x times) <br />
+A Random image is generated and then convolution is performed with a given filter.
+Convolution can be performed many times(based in user-input)  <br />
 Notes:
-* Filter = 3 X 3
+* Filter = 3 X 3 (can not be changed)
 * Given filter will be normalized
 * All processes are workers.
-Process 0 just send user input in the other processes.
+Process 0 just sends user input in the other processes.
 After that process 0 is a worker.
 In the end <br />
-  process 0 print some results
+  process 0 will print some results
 * Timers only includes computation and messages(pre/post-procesing is excluded)
-* Every pixel has 8 heighbours.
+* Every pixel has 8 heighbours
-* Given number of processes must be a perfect square
+* Given number of processes must be a perfect square (For image division)

 Helpful Links:
 * http://matlabtricks.com/post-5/3x3-convolution-kernels-with-online-demo